kennethkietvuong/cse15l-lab-reports/lab-report-1-week-2.md

         > java WhereAmI
         * Keep in mind what this file does!
 It should print your system's properties or info about it.
+### Step 2 - Transfering the file
-    3. Now that we have the file on your computer, let's use the `scp` command to transfer the file to the server computer:
+    1. Now that we have the file on your computer, let's use the `scp` command to transfer the file to the server computer:
         > scp WhereAmI.java username@ieng6.ucsd.edu:~/
         * It should prompt you to enter your password just like logging in with `ssh`, so enter your password.
-    4. Once it has done its *magic*, log back into the ieng6 server computer using `ssh` like the usual, and use the `ls` command.
+    2. Once it has done its *magic*, log back into the ieng6 server computer using `ssh` like the usual, and use the `ls` command.
 You should see that the **WhereAmI.java** file is right in your home directory!
-    5. You're able to use the `javac` & `java` commands to run the file, as the server has java installed!
+    3. You're able to use the `javac` & `java` commands to run the file, as the server has java installed!
 Try running those two commands to see what you get.
         * You probably should get the properties of the server computer that you are accessing!
     ![Image](/lab-report-1-images/scptransferfile.png)